Handy Library Manager

 1. Predefined View

-There is a predefined view named "New Items, Added Today".
-Choosing this view will display only items added today.
+There is a predefined view called "New Items, Added Today", which displays only the items that were added today.
 Views refer to saved advanced search definitions.

 2. Advanced Search, Query Samples